 Now that you have said goodbye to your loved one, it is time to acknowledge those who have helped and begin to settle your loved one’s affairs.
-Like before, it all starts with the paperwork.
-For example, while arranging permanent custody for dependents and a home for any pets are priorities, you may need to refer to the will to know who that will be.
+As with previous tasks, it all starts with the paperwork.
+For example, while arranging permanent custody for dependents and a home for any pets are priorities you may need to refer to the will to know who that will be.

 Finances may be a priority and you will want to begin tasks that will ultimately provide income, such as settling your loved one’s estate, notifying life insurance companies, and looking into employee benefits from your loved one’s job.
 Likewise, you may need to contact the Social Security office to stop benefits for your loved one that you would have to pay back.